JianhuaHuang/streamlineR/README.md

 #### Split Data into Training and Test Datasets

+Before doing any analysis, I held out some data as test data set.
+The `createDataPartition` function (from `caret` package) is used to split the data into training and test data sets.
+The training data set is used to develop the model, and the test data set is used to test the model performance.

 ``` r
 set.seed(1111)
 ind.train <- createDataPartition(dt$status, p = .7, list = FALSE)